 Basic income per share excludes dilution and is computed by dividing net income attributable to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted income per share includes potentially dilutive common shares consisting of stock options and restricted stock using the treasury stock method.
 Under the treasury stock method, shares associated with certain stock options have been excluded from the diluted weighted average shares outstanding calculation because the exercise of those options would lead to a net reduction in common shares outstanding.
-As a result, stock options to acquire 37,058 and 103,681 weighted common shares have been excluded from the diluted weighted shares outstanding calculation for the years ended December 31, 2018 and 2017, respectively, because the exercise prices were greater than the average market price of the common shares during the period and were excluded from the calculation of diluted net income per share.
+As a result, stock options to acquire 9,488 and 37,058 weighted common shares have been excluded from the diluted shares outstanding calculation for the years ended December 31, 2019 and 2018, respectively, because the exercise prices were greater than the average market price of the common shares during the period and were excluded from the calculation of diluted net income per share.